 Key words : G protein-coupled receptors, drug discovery, mutation, GHSR, eating disorders.

 The hormone ghrelin, initially discovered for its growth hormone secretagogue properties and popularized for its actions on food intake, adiposity and glucose metabolism is now considered as a pleiotropic hormone.
-However, the delineation of the physiological role of this hormone or its receptor the Growth Hormone Secretagogue Receptor (GHSR) using conventional knockout models was complicated by several factors such as the compound regulation of the active form of ghrelin or the complex signaling properties of the GHSR, a G-protein coupled receptor (GPCR) documented with ghrelin-dependent responses and also ghrelin-independent responses.
+However, the delineation of the physiological role of this hormone or its receptor the Growth Hormone Secretagogue Receptor (GHSR) using conventional knockout models was complicated by several factors.
+Among these, one might list the elaborated regulation of the active form of ghrelin, the existence of a hormone antagonizing the effects of ghrelin, called Liver-Enriched Antimicrobial Peptide-2 (LEAP2), and the complex signaling properties of the GHSR, a G-protein coupled receptor documented with ligand-dependent responses and also ligand-independent responses.

-In a paper released in the April 19th issue of Science Signaling, we now propose that the gain of weight due to ghrelin is a consequence of increased fat storage without promoting appetite.
+In a paper released in Science Signaling, we propose that the gain of weight due to ghrelin is a consequence of increased fat storage without promoting appetite.
 In this study, we examined a mutation of GHSR in rats and found that these animals were more sensitive to ghrelin and gained more body weight as fat without eating more food than their wild-type littermates.

 The mutation produces a truncated form of GHSR lacking part of the C-terminus, which was internalized to a lesser extent and recruited less β-arrestin, processes that terminate signaling through GHSR.
 Cells with the truncated GHSR had enhanced responses to ghrelin compared to those with full-length GHSR, suggesting that the C-terminus decreased the sensitivity of GHSR to ghrelin.
 Thus, ghrelin promotes fat storage without affecting appetite.
 Besides, these rats with the mutant GHSR are a useful model for testing anti-obesity treatments.

-The Centre de Psychiatrie & Neurosciences team that coauthored the research article released in Science Signaling includes, from left, Candice Marion, Philippe Zizzari and Yacine Chebani.Abstract, reprint pdf or html version.
+The lead authors who coauthored the research article released in Science Signaling includes, from left, Candice Marion, Philippe Zizzari and Yacine Chebani.Abstract, reprint pdf or html version.

 INSERM U1124, CNRS ERL3649